batmany13/about-me/pursuit_of_impact/README.md

 * Create a hiring decision doc to answer questions like what they bring to the team and what you would need to coach them on.
 This will sharpen your thinking on what you are looking for and how that person aligns with that.
 * Go beyond your own network  and reach out to folks that you may not typically talk to or are familiar with.
 Building a diverse pipeline is how you can find your next stunning hire
 * Stamp out inadvertent biases in your process.
 This could be anything from sourcing from a limited pool to having technical interviews that bias towards people with more free time.
 Ensure that it is [fair and equitable](https://hbr.org/2017/06/7-practical-ways-to-reduce-bias-in-your-hiring-process)
+* Consider both technical and non-technical additive skills.
+Look deeper for things like risk-aversion vs risk-taker, or pessmistic or optimistic outlook.
+Its good to ensure you have a mix of people, and if you skew one way, adding someone who's different will really help blend out the team.

 ### Creating a learning environment